Sarcosoma globosum: Ecology

-The striking appearance of the fungus has made it easy to spot for tourists, who later report their findings to museums, researchers, and citizen science initiatives.
-Some researchers in Finland introduced the idea that these fungus could be an indicator of climate change in Fennoscandia.
+The striking appearance of the fungus has made it easy to spot for tourists, who later report their findings to museums and researchers.

 Conservation threats to habitat

-Some of the habitats of this fungus have been destroyed due to human activity associated with urban sprawl, such as the building of roads and houses or forestry.
+Some of the habitats of this fungus have been destroyed due to human activity associated with urban sprawl, such as the building of roads and houses, or forestry.
 However, some anthropogenic habitat degradation has actually allowed the species to flourish.
-Dense forest is not suitable for the Sarcosoma globosum and, therefore, the introduction of grazing cattle into the agroforest actually allowed the fungus to flourish in 1950s.
-The species seems to flourish in selective logging zones, but it is unable to persist in forests that have been clear-cut and do not re-colonize barren zones.
+Dense forest is not suitable for the Sarcosoma globosum, and the introduction of grazing cattle into the agroforest actually allowed the fungus to flourish in the 1950s.
+The species seems to grow well in selective logging zones, but it is unable to persist in forests that have ever been clear-cut.

-Conservation actions needed

-Witches cauldron is nationally red-listed or classified as rare in 12 countries and regions in Europe.
+This ascomycete fungus is nationally red-listed or classified as rare in 12 countries and regions in Europe.
 The Swedish EPA developed a Species Action plan for Sarcosoma globosum from 2010 to 2014.

-Research needed

-Population size, distribution, and trends need to be researched as well as the life history and ecology of this understudied fungus.
-The threats to the habitat of the witches cauldron are the same types of environmental degradation associated with progressing climate change.
-These need to be acutely identified and action plans need to be drafted and signed to hold countries and regions of the EU accountable.